dawitanelay/anelay.github.io/index.md

   please follow the [github profile](https://github.com/dawitanelay) button above to go through my public projects.
 ## About me

-I have a good knowlage of Linux and Unix Os system with work experience in an enterprise data center environment.
+I have a good knowledge of Linux and Unix Os system with work experience in an enterprise data center environment.
 Oracle certified associates in Linux 6 and Solaris 11.
-Aable to Automate tasks using bash and python,friendly with configuration management to Automation at scale and in the cloud using puppet .I’m spending my time leanring DevOps technoglogy(terraform ) .
+Able to Automate tasks using bash and python, friendly with configuration management tools like Ansible and puppet to Automation at scale and in the cloud using terraform.
+I’m spending my time learning DevOps technology.

 ## Education